GovtBlockchainAssoc/GBBPNode-RaspberryPi/README.md

 	 * 256GB MicroSD cards pre-loaded with the GBBP Node software can be ordered at cost from https://www.gbaglobal.org/gbbp-sd/
 	 * If you wish to buy and set up your own, the GBA recommends a 256GB or larger card in the $25-35 range
 	  (e.g. https://www.amazon.com/Micro-Center-256GB-Adapter-Memory/dp/B07K81C9XN/ref=sr_1_7_sspa)
-	  WARNING: There are off-brand cards with 1TB storage in this price range and lower as well, but the reviews are terrible and they are NOT recommended
+	  WARNING: There are off-brand cards with 1TB storage at cheaper prices, but the reviews are terrible and they are NOT recommended
 3. 30303 Port forwarding
 	* Find instructions for your router by Googling “port forwarding” followed by your ISP and/or router model.
 	* Check for success by pointing a web browser at http://portquiz.net:30303/